kapelner/bartMachine/README.md

 ### Install Java JDK (not the JRE)

-Download the latest [Java JDK](https://jdk.java.net/14/) and install it properly.
-(Java 7 or above is required). bartMachine requires rJava which requires the JDK; you cannot just have a JRE!
+Download the latest [Java JDK](https://jdk.java.net/) and install it properly.
+(Java 7 or above is required for v1.2.x and Java 8 or above is required for v1.3 and above). bartMachine requires rJava which requires the JDK; you cannot just have a JRE!

 ### Install rJava